gonzales-lloyd/cs-219-pr1/README.md

 # cs-219-pr1
-This is **project part 2 for CS 219 - Computer Organization**.
+This is **project part 3 for CS 219 - Computer Organization**.
 It is intended to emulate a program capable of interpreting and processing assembly language.

 *Note:* I didn't use `using namespace std` for the sake of personal clarity.
 This should be the sole difference between `code_style.cpp` and my code.
 I also use snake_case, not camelCase.

-The following files were used for testing and can be ignored:
+Anything in the `/testing` folder was used for testing and can be ignored.
-- `tester.py`
-- `interp.py`
-- `requirements.txt`
-- `Programming-Project-*.txt`

 ## Installation
 Install Linux or WSL.